YJulyXing/SECNVs/README.md

 * Users now can choose to only randomly replace gap regions (minimum length for defining the gap can be determined by the user), replace all "N"s or doesn't do any replacement.
 * Users now can choose to only avoid gap regions (minimum length for defining the gap can be determined by the user), avoid all "N"s or doesn't avoid any "N"s.
 * The control genome file randomly replaced "N"s/gap regions is now in the output directory with name "control.fa", instead of overwritting the original reference genome file.
-* Modified the functions of SNP simulation.
+* Modified the functions of SNP simulation to increase speed.
+* Bug fixes.

 ## Version 2.5 Update (08/21/2019):
 * Added an option to add slack regions up and down stream of target regions to simulate SNPs.